bilalzulfiqar-pk/mern-fullstack-ecommerce-app/README.md

 - Displays **featured products** and **trending categories**.
 - **Promotional banners**.
 - **Live search**.
+- **Product inquiry form**: Users can send product requests (with quantity and unit) directly to suppliers via a simple form.

 ### 📦 Product Listing
 - **Advanced filters**: Category, price range, ratings, and more.